PlusHaze/TrayNotification/README.md

 <br>

 <p align="center">
 You're also able to set a custom image or rectangle fill.
-You can use `showAndDismiss`, which will show both the show and dismiss animation.
+You can use <em>showAndDismiss</em>, which will show both the show and dismiss animation.
 You're also able to control the delay before dismissal following the show animation.
-This is great for when you want a notification to show for _x_ amount of time before closing.
+This is great for when you want a notification to show for <em>x</em> amount of time before closing.
 </p>

 ```java